 She said that after looking into it, she thought this might have been due to the fact that she worked as a lifeguard at the time, and was getting regular sun exposure.
 To confirm her research, there is a phenomenon called Photo-onycholysis, in which sun exposure with Doxycycline or Tetracycline in your system causes nail separation (onycholysis).
 There seems to be somewhat limited studies on this, but it suggests you would need a pretty hefty amount of sunshine for this to occur (such as a beach vacation).

-Fast forward to 20 years later when I was struggling with adult acne in 2017.
+Fast forward to 20 years later when I was struggling with my own adult acne in my mid-late twenties.
 As I became frustrated with all of my own attempts to treat it failing, I saw MANY dermatologists.
 One of them prescribed a classic combo of drugs for both internal and external treatment: topical retinoids, topical antibiotics, and Tetracycline to be taken by mouth once a day.

 Needless to say I was apprehensive.
 The story of my mom’s fingernails falling off had not been forgotten with age.
 However, between the desperation I felt for clear skin, and knowing that it was a TINY percentage of people who experienced this bizarre side effect, I took the chance.